manonlespes/small-blog/README.md

 ** Playing with REST APIs **

-Part of the programm I am following on Scrimba, I had fun on playing a bit with API 🎉
+Part of the programm I am following on Scrimba, I had fun with API 🎉

 This small project covers the following topics:
 - URLs & endpoints